allanbunch/mindmark/README.md

   <em>(Select a persona to open.)</em>

- &bull; <a href="./minds/lifestyle/travel-planner.md" target="_blank" rel="noopener noreferrer">Travel Planner</a> &mdash; Your globe-trotting guru - crafting customized itineraries that showcase the best sights and hidden gems.
+ &bull; <a href="./minds/lifestyle/travel-planner.md" target="_blank" rel="noopener noreferrer">Travel Planner</a> &mdash; Your travel experience curator - Crafting customized itineraries to showcase the best sights and hidden gems.
  <br>
- &bull; <a href="./minds/lifestyle/wedding-planner.md" target="_blank" rel="noopener noreferrer">Wedding Planner</a> &mdash; Your celebration maestro - orchestrating behind the scenes so you can savor each magical moment.
+ &bull; <a href="./minds/lifestyle/wedding-planner.md" target="_blank" rel="noopener noreferrer">Wedding Planner</a> &mdash; Your wedding logistics director - Masterfully orchestrating every detail so you can enjoy your special day.

 </details>